 His free throw percentage has gone down 10 whole points from his only year of college hoops and is still at a very respectable 83.5%.
 More importantly, though, his three-point accuracy has increased from 35% to 39%, placing him in very impressive standing among NBA rookies in recent history.

-Should he keep up this shooting performance, Herro will be one of five rookies since 2000 to shoot above 39% from beyond the arc while attempting more than five threes per game and his scoring average of 13.1 points per game puts him at the top of that list.
+Should he have kept up his shooting performance, Herro would have become one of five rookies since 2000 to shoot above 39% from beyond the arc while attempting more than five threes per game.
+In terms of scoring, his average of 12.9 points per game puts him at the top of that list.

-An ankle injury has kept him out as of late, but the Heat rely on his shooting all throughout the game and he’s never afraid to take a big shot.
+An ankle injury hampered his months of February and March, but the Heat rely on his shooting all throughout the game and he’s never afraid to take a big shot.
 They'll need him come playoff time, whether or not that takes place this season, and it's rare that a rookie has such a large impact.

 Next In Line